neokt/neokt.github.io/_posts/2016-10-09-women-dialogue-box-office.md

 modified: 2016-10-09
 ---

-For my second project at Metis, I decided to put a twist on a classic regression problem to explore the impact of women on box office revenue.
+For my second project at Metis, I decided to put a twist on a classic regression problem and explore the impact of women on box office revenue.

 I’ve always been conscious of the portrayal of women in film and popular culture.
 As a fan of sci-fi and action movie franchises, it bothers me that women are consistently underrepresented in these types of films or relegated to love interests with little to no character development.

-There has been an increasing amount of media attention dedicated to the unequal treatment of women in Hollywood, such as the [gender wage gap](http://www.forbes.com/sites/maddieberg/2015/11/12/everything-you-need-to-know-about-the-hollywood-pay-gap).
+There has been an increasing amount of media attention dedicated to the unequal treatment of women in Hollywood, most recently the [gender wage gap](http://www.forbes.com/sites/maddieberg/2015/11/12/everything-you-need-to-know-about-the-hollywood-pay-gap).
 Movie power brokers (who are overwhelmingly men) claim that audiences don’t like movies with strong female characters, and tend to invest less in movies made by and starring women.
 This is distinctly unfair, and I sought to answer two main questions:

 1. Can data confirm the anecdotes about gender bias?